Want to Improve Workplace Culture? Promote Friendships at Work

 Ball games, concerts, amusement parks, movies – anything goes to boost employee excitement and give employees something to look forward to beyond work.

-You don’t have to be all formal with a company event.
+You do not have to be all formal with a company event.
 Sometimes breaking up the monotony with an unexpected nerf gun war is just the brain break your team needs!
 Set out the nerf guns and announce a countdown to give employees notice to close out of their current projects.
-Just make sure it’s not on a day with big deadlines.
+Just make sure it is not on a day with big deadlines.

-If you don’t have the time (or budget) for a team lunch and would prefer not to interrupt the middle of a workday, a Friday afternoon ice cream social on the front lawn could foster the social interaction you need to boost morale and improve coworker relationships.
+If you do not have the time (or budget) for a team lunch and would prefer not to interrupt the middle of a workday, a Friday afternoon ice cream social on the front lawn could foster the social interaction you need to boost morale and improve coworker relationships.

 9. Hobby Club

-What’s better than getting outdoor air while exercising?
-Adding great conversations that help you get to know your coworkers better!
-If hiking isn’t really your genre (or accessible in your area), perhaps a stroll in the park will be just as good.
+Getting outdoor air while exercising and having a great conversation will help you get to know your coworkers better.
+If hiking is not easily accessible in your area, perhaps a stroll around the block will be just as good.

 Similar posts